Imprint

 In particular, we use:

-We use third party services to embed selected fonts, icons, logos and symbols on our website.
+We use third-party services to embed selected fonts, icons, logos, and symbols on our website.

-8. Enhancements to the Website
+11. Enhancements to the Website

 We use extensions for our website to be able to use additional functions.

 When using services and programs to measure success and reach, the Internet Protocol (IP) addresses of individual users must be saved.
-IP addresses are generally shortened in order to follow the principle of data economy through the corresponding pseudonymization and to improve the data protection of visitors to our website ("IP masking").
+IP addresses are always shortened ("IP masking") in order to follow the principle of data economy through the corresponding pseudonymization and thus improve the data protection of the users.

 In particular, we use: